Arnaiz23/TuManga/Documentation/Documentation.md

 * Alerts of the data.message in Platform
 * Change the role in the usersTable
 * Max-heigth in the platformData -> Look in the PlatformProducts
+* PlatformProductsView
+  * EditView
+    * Categories
+    * Change the style of the btn upload file
+    * Validate data
+* Modals change the main for section

 ### Views for public